-In 2018 as part of the equity hedging strategy, SE plc introduced a Unit Matching programme.
-Under unit matching, SE plc holds less than 100% of unit-linked assets to back its unit-linked liability.
+Note: Under Unit Matching, SE plc holds less than 100% of unit-linked assets to back its unit-linked liability.
 SE plc then undertakes to buy the remaining assets at a future date.
 This creates a negative market exposure which acts as a hedge against the market exposure on fee income from the underlying assets.